 - 1. The possibility of any real yield benefit to be derived from the transformed plants is not rated very high by Monsanto.
 The risks of exposing the environment the public and environment to such a product cannot be justified within this context. - 2.
 The application is silent on the measure/s to be taken to prevent pollen flow and makes an assessment of the growing conditions impossible. - 3.
-Incomplete molecular characterisation information and detail on subsequent genetic evidence to confirm the original transformations makes complete assessment of the transformation event impossible. - 4.
-The development of the MON87460 event has not been optimised to minimise gene flow of ARMG and it is not clear why this was not done. - 5.
+Incomplete molecular characterisation information and detail on subsequent genetic evidence to confirm the original transformations makes complete assessment of the transformation event impossible.

+- 4. The development of the MON87460 event has not been optimised to minimise gene flow of ARMG and it is not clear why this was not done. - 5.
 No health and safety and human health impacts from possible consumption of MON 87460, in the event of gene flow and/or handling spills, are included in the application.
-This hampers the public's ability to contribute or engage meaningfully in any discussions regarding GE foods or be able to make informed choices about matters that so closely impact on them. - 6.
+This hampers the public's ability to contribute or engage meaningfully in any discussions regarding GE foods or be able to make informed choices about matters that so closely impact on them.
+Monsanto state that "CspB has a history of safe consumption and nptll is present in several biotechnology-derived crops that have undergone previous safety assessments."17.
+There is no reporting from Monsanto however on compositional and nutritional equivalence of grain and forage from MON 87460 and conventional maize, or on any analyses that might have been performed specifically to establish the types of changes that might be unwanted (e.g. toxicological or immuno-stimulatory) or undesirable in exposed organisms. - 6.
 More sustainable agro-ecological approaches to farming should be supported and promoted by DAFF.
-Such approaches help maintain soil diversity through crop rotations that balance soil nutrients and promote the use of natural readily available inputs like compost and manure which replenish the soil.

-- 7. The consultation process is not sufficiently long to enough to enable full and meaningful public participation and the information made available to the public is kept to a minimum. - 8.
+Such approaches help maintain soil diversity through crop rotations that balance soil nutrients and promote the use of natural readily available inputs like compost and manure which replenish the soil. - 7.
+The consultation process is not sufficiently long to enough to enable full and meaningful public participation and the information made available to the public is kept to a minimum. - 8.
 The original decision by the South African regulatory authority to permit field trials of MON87460 has not been made publicly available through the Biosafety as Clearing House (BCH) in terms of Article 20 of the Cartagena Protocol and constitutes non-compliance with the Cartagena Protocol, to which South Africa became a party in August 2003.
 19 decisions regarding LMOs have been posted while the South African government has granted over 2000 permits since 1999.
 The ACB cannot therefore meaningfully respond to the original regulatory authority assessment.
 This also calls to question whether the resources and capacity within the South African DAFF are optimally geared to ensure thorough and complete assessment of applications for the introduction of GMOs into the environment.

 The ability of ecosystems to develop gradually, the ability to anticipate environmental health effects and very importantly, the establishment of regulatory mechanisms that can effectively, efficiently and credibly manage risks associated with the use of GMOs has not kept apace with the rapid introduction of GMOs.

-Traditional breeding practices have an established history of safe use dating back several years as opposed to the application of recombinant DNA technology for human use, which is as young as 22 years when genetically modified bacteriaproduced insulin was first introduced and even younger for genetically modified plants at ten years.
+Traditional breeding practices have an established history of safe use dating back several years as opposed to the application of recombinant DNA technology for human use, which is as young as 22 years when genetically modified bacteria-produced insulin was first introduced and even younger for genetically modified plants at ten years.